1. Mizuho Securities USA LLC ("MSUSA")

 c.
 Order Handling and Trading Disclosures

-As MZHO is a member of the IEX exchange, customers will be provided copies of the IEX Rulebook upon request or may find the electronic link to the IEX Rulebook here
+As MSUSA is a member of the IEX exchange, customers will be provided copies of the IEX Rulebook upon request or may find a copy of the IEX Rulebook by using the electronic link attached below.

 FINRA Rule 5310 – Best Execution